kevinlichang/expert-finder/README.md

 3. Run Node to start app.js (Type "node app.js") in the local directory to bring up the app

-FOR MAIN NEW BRANCH:
+FOR NEW BRANCH:

--Should merge this ASAP to avoid future collisions
+-Should merge this ASAP to avoid future collisions -Using handlebars.

--Using handlebars, can now easily inject and render dynamic content in the pages.

 -Tested by hosting locally with Node, and the pages are all being hosted and working correctly.
 -Merged the CSS into one CSS file.

 -When updating individual pages, just update the view file for the page, the layout "main" is all the features that will carry across all pages.
+-Can now use handlebars to easily inject and render dynamic content in the pages.
 -To add additional javascript files, put the src in the app.js route for the page you are working on

 The file structure changed substantially, any code that references the old file structure needs to be looked at.